amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-09-blog2-deep-neural-network.md

 ---
 layout: post
-title: 'What makes the Deep Learning really "Deep"?
+title: 'What makes the Deep Learning "Deep"?
 Multiple layers and backpropagation'

 ---